 - 3.1.
-How well does licensing, registration or other controls implemented by supervisors or other authorities prevent criminals and their associates from holding, or being the beneficial owner of a significant or controlling interest or holding a management function in financial institutions, DNFBPs or VASPs?
-How well are breaches of such licensing or registration requirements detected? - 3.2.
-How well do the supervisors identify and maintain an understanding of the ML/TF risks in the financial and other sectors as a whole, between different sectors and types of institution, and of individual institutions? - 3.3.
-With a view to mitigating the risks, how well do supervisors, on a risk-sensitive basis, supervise or monitor the extent to which financial institutions, DNFBPs and VASPs are complying with their AML/CFT requirements? - 3.4.
-To what extent are remedial actions and/or effective, proportionate and dissuasive sanctions applied in practice? - 3.5.
-To what extent are supervisors able to demonstrate that their actions have an effect on compliance by financial institutions, DNFBPs and VASPs? - 3.6.
-How well do the supervisors promote a clear understanding by financial institutions, DNFBPs and VASPs of their AML/CFT obligations and ML/TF risks?
+How well does licensing, registration or other controls implemented by supervisors or other authorities prevent, criminals and their associates from holding, or being the beneficial owner of a significant or controlling interest or holding a management function in financial institutions and VASPs?
+How well are breaches of such licensing or registration requirements detected and addressed as appropriate? - 3.2.
+How well do the supervisors identify, understand, and promote financial institutions and VASPs understanding of ML/TF risks and AML/CFT obligations?
+This includes identifying and maintaining an understanding of the ML/TF risks in the different sectors and types of institutions, and of individual institutions and VASPs over time. - 3.3.
+How well do financial institutions and VASPs understand the level and the nature of their ML/TF risks?
+This includes demonstrating understanding of the evolution of ML/TF risks over time. - 3.4.
+How well do financial institutions and VASPs understand and apply AML/CFT obligations and mitigating measures and appropriate to their business activities, including as regards: - the CDD and record-keeping measures (including in relation to beneficial ownership information and ongoing monitoring)?